Installation¶

 Authenticate¶

-After installing ocelote, you should use the various authenticate
+After installing ocelote, you should use the various authenticate commands to set up your credentials for interacting with various web platforms.

 Tip